 Just as every bedroom in the house needs comfortable bedding, so does your kid's.
 Primack recommends natural fibers and breathable fabrics, like cotton and linen.
 He adds that jersey bedding is a popular choice for kids because it's soft like a T-shirt, breathable, and washes really well.
 "I think it's such a good investment to spend money on sheets because I think it makes a big difference to the way that you sleep," he says.

 Galano likes all-white bedding because it's versatile and easy to clean.
 "All-white bedding is my favorite for all ages because it creates a cloud-like feeling and is completely bleachable—chlorine-free, of course—so it's always looking fresh," she says.
 "I love Saatva's percale sheets and duvet covers.
-I think they're versatile for all seasons.
-I love that they're so comfortable and organic."
+I think they're versatile for all seasons."

 In terms of bedding layers, it's a good idea to give your kid options, like a flat sheet, blanket, and duvet cover, because sometimes they can run hot or cold.